SAP-archive/cloud-s4-sdk-book/docs/opensap/index.md

 The .gitignore file referenced in unit can be found [here](http://tiny.cc/s4sdk-gitignore).

 ##### Troubleshooting:
-* When starting the application locally, make sure the run the command `mvn tomee:run` in the application folder of your project.
+* When starting the application locally, make sure to run the command `mvn tomee:run` in the application folder of your project.
 Otherwise, the command might fail with an error message like:
 `No plugin found for prefix 'tomee'`.

 * If your subacount on SCP could not be created, please do the following: